lbusch25/Boom-Boom-Tracker/README.md

 ## Data

 **Boom-Boom-Tracker** uses data from the [Smithsonian Institute Global Volcanism Program](http://volcano.si.edu).
 This data includes eruption data and SO2 emissions, downloaded as CSV files from the Smithsonian's database.

+We downloaded files for both eruption data and emission data, and then processed the data files to combine them into one usable data file by matching eruptions and emissions using a combination of Volcano Name and Start Date.
+The code for this processing can be found in our